 Lake Chala is a unique caldera lake and is thought to be the deepest inland body of water in Africa.
 This lake is fed by underground springs from Mt.
 Kilimanjaro.

 The lake has a great diversity of life.
-From lush lake shore forest to stunning volcanic savannah; from river beds marvelously carved through ancient rock, to thick bush or open ‘mbuga’.
+From lush lake shore forest to stunning volcanic savannah; from river beds marvellously carved through ancient rock to the thick bush or open ‘mbuga’.
 Walking at Lake Chala is a magical experience that will put you back in touch with nature.

 Chala has a huge variety of amazing trees, grasses and plants; some are unique to the area.
-According to the time of year there are hundreds of species of butterflies and birds, including spectacular birds of prey.
+According to the time of year, there are hundreds of species of butterflies and birds, including spectacular birds of prey.
 The African Fish Eagle, with its haunting techniques, Verreaux’s Eagle, Augur Buzzards and many other species of birds can be seen around the crater walls.
-Wild mammals do vary including Blue Monkeys, Colobus Monkeys, baboons, dik-dik, kudu and elephant.
-Chala is an untouched part of a truly ancient land and a must visit place.
+Wild mammals do vary including Blue Monkeys, Colobus Monkeys, baboons, dik-dik, kudu and elephants.
+Chala is an untouched part of a truly ancient land and a must-visit place.

 Activities at this lake: walking safaris, canoeing, swimming and fishing.

 Best time to visit: All year round